 On 14 June 2016 the Company established an Enterprise Management Incentive ("EMI") share option scheme and on the same day granted 2,970,000 EMI share options to certain key employees.
-On exercise the scheme provides for eligible employees to be allotted ordinary shares in Comptoir Group PLC.
+The scheme enables all employees (as well as Directors) to subscribe for ordinary shares in Comptoir Group PLC.
 The scheme includes all subsidiary companies headed by Comptoir Group PLC.
 The exercise price of all of the options is £0.50, the term to expiration is 10 years and all of the options have the same vesting conditions attached to them.